connectomicslab/connectomemapper3/paper/paper.md

-While the BIDS-Derivatives extension to organize network data (See [BEP017](https://docs.google.com/document/d/1ugBdUF6dhElXdj3u9vw0iWjE6f_Bibsro3ah7sRV0GA/edit#heading=h.mqkmyp254xh6)) is being developed, in which we are actively participating, structural and functional connectome files are saved in multiple formats following the convention shown in \autoref{fig:parc}.
+While the BIDS-Derivatives extension to organize network data (See [BEP017](https://docs.google.com/document/d/1ugBdUF6dhElXdj3u9vw0iWjE6f_Bibsro3ah7sRV0GA/edit#heading=h.mqkmyp254xh6)) is being developed, in which we are actively participating, structural and functional connectome files derived from the different imaging modalities are saved in multiple formats following the convention shown in \autoref{fig:parc}.
-DMRI- and rfMRI- derived connectomes can both saved by default as graph edge lists in ``.tsv`` files, that can be directly analyzed using \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX} [@Hagberg:2008], a Python library which offers many algorithms and tools to explore graphs and compute local and global network properties.
+All connectomes are saved by default as graph edge lists in ``.tsv`` files, that can be directly analyzed using \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX} [@Hagberg:2008], a Python library which offers many algorithms and tools to explore graphs and compute local and global network properties.
 Connectivity matrices can be exported to Matlab as MAT-files can be fed to the